cvusmo/Toggle-Notifications/README.md

 The template versions follow this convention: `x.y.z.version`, where `x.y.z` is the corresponding ToggleNotifications version and `version` is the template version for that specific ToggleNotifications release.
 For example, `0.1.0` is the first version.

+Thank you to LuxStice, ShadowDev, Munix, The Yeetster, and schlosrat for all the help getting this working correctly!